Accessibility at Massachusetts General Hospital

 Our Commitment to Nondiscrimination and Accessibility

-Massachusetts General Hospital does not discriminate against any individual regardless of race, color, religious creed, gender, gender identity or expression, genetic information, sexual orientation, age, disability, veteran or active military status, marital status, national origin/ethnicity, citizenship or alienage.
+Massachusetts General Hospital does not discriminate against any individual regardless of race, color, religious creed, gender, gender identity or expression, genetic information, sexual orientation, age, disability, veteran or active military status, marital status, national origin/ethnicity, citizenship or immigration status.